-Democrats pressure Republicans by advancing gun control bill
+Democrats pressure Republicans by advancing gun control bills

 The red-flag measure, approved by the committee along party lines at a session that ran into Tuesday evening, would provide grants and set standards to help state courts and law enforcement agencies remove guns from people deemed a risk to communities and to themselves.

-Other measures still being considered would ban high-capacity ammunition magazines and extend an existing prohibition against gun possession for those convicted of hate crimes from the felony to the misdemeanor level.
+The panel also approved a bill that would ban high-capacity ammunition magazines and is considering the extension of an existing prohibition against gun possession for those convicted of hate crimes from the felony to the misdemeanor level.

 Trump and Republican leaders from the House and Senate met at the White House on Tuesday afternoon.
 House Republican whip Steve Scalise, the No. 2 Republican in the chamber, later told reporters he did not know if Trump and Congress would ultimately come to an agreement on gun legislation.